njgeorge000158/Crowdfunding-ETL/README.TECHNICAL.md

 If the folders, Resources, Logs, and Images are not present, the IPython notebook will create them.
 The Resources folder holds input and output files from the IPython Notebook; the Logs folder contains debug and log files from testing the IPython Notebook; the Images folder has the PNG image files of the IPython Notebook's tables and plots; and the SQL folder includes SQL scripts, Entity-Relationship Diagrams, and images of query results.

 To place the IPython notebook in log mode, debug mode, or image mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-In debug mode, the program displays the debug information and writes it to a debug file in the Logs folder; the same is true in log mode for log information sent to a log file in the same folder.
+In debug mode, the program displays the debug information and writes it to a debug file in the Logs folder; the same is true in log mode for log information sent to a log file.
 If the program is in log mode but not debug mode, it displays no debug information, but writes that information to the log file.
-If the program is in image mode, it writes all the tables, hvplot, and matplotlib plots to png files in the Images folder.
+If the program is in image mode, it writes all DataFrames, hvplot maps, and matplotlib plots to png files in the Images folder.

 ----